Public consultation

 We will minimise waste by recovering the maximum amount of lithium possible, optimising the quantities of reagents we are using and working to find commercial outlets for our byproducts.
 A recycling programme will also be in place throughout the life of the operation to deal with the typical waste streams generated from offices, workshops, and other facilities on site.

 We aim to keep construction and operational traffic away from local roads and villages wherever possible.
-Options being considered include a short extension to the Cornwall Energy Recovery Centre (CERC) haulage route to avoid traffic entering villages , upgrades to the mineral railway, and a covered conveyor to move rock between the pit and processing plant.
+Options being considered include a short extension to the Cornwall Energy Recovery Centre (CERC) haulage route to avoid traffic entering villages, upgrades to the mineral railway, and a covered overland conveyor to move rock between the pit and processing plant.
+Please refer to our consultation materials and PEIR for more information (available on this website page).